DominikaRzez/python-api-challenge/README.md

-The repository contains a code analysing the weather of the randomly selected ~500 cities and script enabling to find the first hotel within 5000 meters from selected locations.
+The repository contains the code analysing the weather of the randomly selected ~500 cities and script enabling to find the first hotel within 5000 meters from selected locations.

 The WeatherPy file is utilising the OpenWeatherMap API to visualise the weather of 500+ cities and saves a CSV of all retrieved data.
 The plots included in the script showcase the following relationships:
 - Temperature (F) vs. Latitude
 - Humidity (%) vs. Latitude
 - Cloudiness (%) vs. Latitude
 - Wind Speed (mph) vs. Latitude

 The second part of the code devides the cities into Northern and Southern Hemisphere based on their latitudes and creates seperate plots and linear regression on each relationship.